jlvadell/pururu-bot/README.md

   unique username (`username#1234`) without the `#XXXX` part
 - `GUILD_ID`: The id of the guild where the bot will be used.
 You can get this id by right-clicking the server icon and selecting `Copy ID` (you will need to have the developer mode enabled in the discord settings)
-- `GOOGLE_SHEET_CREDENTIALS`: Refers to the location of the `google_credentials.json` file.
+- `GOOGLE_SHEETS_CREDENTIALS`: Refers to the location of the `google_credentials.json` file.
 This file is the credentials to access the Google APIs as a service account.
   See [Enabling access to a Google Sheet](#enabling-access-to-a-google-sheet)
 - `SPREADSHEET_ID`: The id of the Google sheet where the data will be stored.
 You can get this id from the URL of the